 To reduce the tax cost of emergency medical services (EMS) for DC residents.
 The Fire and EMS Department has charged ambulance fees for more than thirty years.
 District Government authorized such fees to offset the tax cost of providing EMS to residents and visitors.
 While taxes provide the majority of operational funding, ambulance fees collected from insurance companies pay approximately $1 out of every $8 spent on EMS.
 Although this might not seem like much, monies from other District programs would be redirected to support EMS if ambulance fees were not charged.
 Additionally, more than 15% of patients using EMS in the District live in Virginia or Maryland.
 If taxes were used as the only source of funding, Virginia and Maryland residents would essentially use the system for “free,” while DC residents paid the bill.

 What types of fees are charged and how much does an ambulance ride cost?

-- BLS Transport: $428 is charged to patients receiving “basic life support” (BLS) level care.
-BLS includes minimal or basic treatment and vital signs monitoring.
-In some cases, oxygen may also be given.
-Reasons for BLS transport are usually considered “non-life threatening.”
+BLS Transport: $750 will be charged to patients receiving basic life support (BLS) level care and ambulance transport.
+BLS includes minimal (basic) treatment and vital signs monitoring.
+Oxygen may also be given.
+Reasons for BLS transport are usually considered non-life threatening.

-- Mileage: $6.55 per loaded mile is charged to all patients transported by ambulance.
-Transport mileage is measured from the incident location to the receiving hospital.
+Ground Transport Mileage: $11.25 per loaded mile will be charged to all patients transported by ambulance.
+Transport mileage is measured from the incident (pickup) location to the receiving hospital or other healthcare facility.